parulsharma098/parulsharma098/README.md

 - 👋 Hi, I’m @parulsharma098
 - 👀 I’m Passionate about Music and Everything that grabs my interest.
-- 🌱 I’m currently learning DATA SCIENCE
+- 🌱 I’m currently learning DATA SCIENCE AND ANALYTICS.

 <!---
 parulsharma098/parulsharma098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.